For some time now I’ve been looking for the best EMF meter to measure radio-frequency (RF) or cell phone radiation.

 It being a single axis meter is not necessarily a disadvantage for measuring RF radiation.
 It can allow you to determine where the radiation is coming from if you stand in one spot and turn the meter in different directions.

-If you are looking for more of a multi-purpose EMF meter the Cornet ED75 might be better for you.
+If you’re looking for a more multi-purpose EMF meter the Cornet ED78S might be a better choice for you.
 In addition to measuring RF radiation it also measures magnetic field radiation (in milligauss).
-It measures a shorter frequency range than the ED85EX (the Cornet ED75 starts at 100MHz, so it can’t measure FM transmissions) but it is less expensive.
-Click here for my review of the Cornet ED75 meter.
+The downside is that it measures a shorter frequency range than the ED85EX (the ED78S starts at 100MHz, so it can’t measure FM transmissions), the risk being that your true exposures are much higher than what your meter shows because the exposures are outside the frequency range of the meter.
+But the ED78S is a less expensive meter.
+Click here for my review of the Cornet ED78S meter.

 The best place to buy the Cornet ED85EX is this company.
-I have bought through them and found their customer service to be exceptional (they offer a 90 day no questions asked money back guarantee – and they really do refund if you are not satisfied) and free worldwide shipping.
-At under $200 this meter represents unbeatable value.
-Update March 2013: the Cornet ED85EX EMF
+I’ve bought through them and found their customer service to be exceptional (they offer a 90 day no questions asked money back guarantee – and they really do refund if you’re not satisfied) and free worldwide shipping.
+At under $200 this meter represents very good value.
+Updated July 2015.